SHAMANISM OR ANIMISM?

 As well as experiencing the world as alive and sacred, as other animists do, shamans are people who also have the ability to enter into a particular kind of trance state, leave their bodies, and travel the shamanic worlds.
 This is known as the “shamanic journey”.

-In a journey, the shamanic practitioner can converse freely with non-human people, receive healing gifts and knowledge, and then bring this back to ordinary realityThis world. a.k.a. the Tonal, the Explicate Order, Surface Reality, Consensual Reality, etc..
+In a journey, the shamanic practitioner can converse freely with non-human people, receive healing gifts and knowledge, and then bring this back to ordinary reality.
 In this way, as well as healing, a central role of the shaman is to act as an intermediary, and help us humans live in right-relationship with our other-than-human kin.

 HOW OLD IS SHAMANISM?